Assistant Professor at Durham University

 Email: s dot veremieiev at durham dot ac dot uk

 Sergii Veremieiev obtained his Bachelor and Master degrees, both in Physics, from Donetsk National University in 2006 and 2007, respectively.
 Then he moved to the UK to undertake a PhD degree in Mechanical Engineering in the University of Leeds under the EST Marie Curie Research Programme.
 Upon completion of his PhD in 2011, he took up a research fellow position in Leeds to work in the area of Computational Fluid Dynamics.
 Late in 2013 he joined Liverpool John Moores University to work as a Lecturer in Mechanical Engineering.
-In January 2015 he started a Lectureship at the School of Engineering of Durham University.
+In January 2015 he started a Lectureship at the Department of Engineering of Durham University.

 · Capillary flows and wetting